disbr007/planet_tools/readme.md

 This repository utilizes the Planet API to facilitate selecting and ordering imagery, specifically focusing on identfying scenes that are candidates for stereo DEM production.
-The primary tools are:
+The main imagery ordering workflow tools are:
-1. Creating a "search request" based on a set of filters (search4footprints.py)
-2. Getting footprints or scene count from a search request
+1. Locate footprints matching specified attributes in the Planet archives (search4footprints.py)
-3. Ordering and downloading imagery.
+2. Ordering and downloading imagery. (order_and_download.py)
-4. Shelving and indexing imagery.
+3. Shelving and indexing imagery. (shelve_scenes.py)
+4. Retrieve on hand imagery using either a list of IDs or a footprint of the index table (scene_retreiver.py)

+Additional tools:
+* Footprint a directory of Planet scenes (fp_planet.py)
+* Ingest off-nadir metadata files that are provided by Planet in csv format (ingest_off_nadir.py)
+* Manage existing saved searches for your Planet account, including listing searches, writing to json file, deleting searches.
+    (manage_searches.py)
+* Locate multilook 'pairs' from multilook candidates table (multilook_selection.py)
+* Select footprints from either the footprints or index tables based on attibutes (select_footprints.py)

 ## Installation